bblfsh/documentation/README.md

 All the beta+ drivers support these new features in the latest version and requires bblfshd >= 2.6.1.

-The libuast was not yet updated to support the new node format, thus all the [clients](./using-babelfish/clients.md) still work in v1 compatibility mode to be able to execute XPath queries.
+Libuast was not yet updated to support the new node format, thus all the [clients](./using-babelfish/clients.md) still work in v1 compatibility mode to be able to execute XPath queries.